Sahanaa-Coder/Thiranex-Credit-Risk-Prediction/README.md

 ## 📬 Built by

-Sahanaa — CodeAlpha Data Science Internship portfolio
+Sahanaa — Thiranex Data Science Internship portfolio
 - Deploy as an interactive Streamlit dashboard (see below)

 ---